justonia/UnityUrpPixelPerfectVisibility/README.md

 - No-domain reload safe
 - Supports `2^16` unique renderers, though due to current limitations in URP batching each *non-culled* (frustum or Umbra) renderer has a draw call cost.

-This package is completely free for use in commercial projects and can be embedded in Asset Store assets, but it cannot be directly sold on the Asset Store itself.
-Email me at my username at gmail.com if there are any questions or concerns about this.
+This package is completely free for use in commercial projects (MIT) and can be embedded in Asset Store assets.

 <br>